meshy/meshy.github.com/_posts/2017-06-23-bullet-journal-tips.markdown

 I've tried keeping a diary, and I've tried all sorts of life management apps, but I've never managed to really stick with it.
 Then a colleague introduced me to [Bullet Journal][bullet-journal].
 It's turned out to be invaluable.
-I'm a fan, even if I'm not using as prolifically now as I was when I started a little over a year ago.
+I'm a fan, even if I'm not using it as prolifically now as I was when I started a little over a year ago.

 A few days ago, I was asked if I knew a good introduction guide.
 I don't really.
 Rather than disappoint, I typed up some quick tips.
 As if to prove that